XZCh722aris/pythonChatApp/README.md

 # pythonChatApp
-Python project for end of course exam: Chat application built with pyQT and Sqlite.
+Python project for end of course exam: A Simple Chat application built with pyQT and Sqlite.
+This projects shows off basic functionalities for a chat app.

 Functional Requirements: